 What can I do for the staining?

+Keeping the area as clean and dry as possible, removing any build up, and trimming the fur around the eyes short can help.
+There is some evidence that daily probiotics can be helpful, but it can take a months to see improvement.
 Do not use any product without consulting with your veterinarian.
-Avoid using any product containing hydrogen peroxide near the eyes, since these products can cause severe damage if inadvertently splashed into the eyes.
+Avoid using any product that contains hydrogen peroxide near the eyes, these products can cause severe damage if inadvertently splashed into the eyes.

 What is the prognosis for epiphora?

 Unless an underlying cause can be found and treated, most patients with epiphora will experience intermittent episodes throughout their life.
 If your cat's facial anatomy prevents adequate drainage of the tear film, it is likely that some degree of epiphora will persist despite all treatment efforts.
 In many cases, no significant problems may arise, and the tear staining may be cosmetic.
 Your veterinarian will discuss the particulars of your cat's condition and will determine the specific treatment options and prognosis for your cat.